a-memme/snapchat_correlation_analysis/Regression_analysis/README.md

 ![Screen Shot 2022-05-23 at 6 18 09 PM](https://user-images.githubusercontent.com/79600550/169914038-24650332-0228-4dc8-9574-b9302e32f5a7.png)

 ### GAM - Generalized Additive Model
+*(see lines 138-153 in [snap_correlation_analysis.R](https://github.com/a-memme/snapchat_correlation_analysis/blob/main/snap_correlation_analysis.R) for reference)*

--"Middle-ground" model between simple linear models and ML regression
+- "Middle-ground" model between simple linear models and ML regression
     - i.e offer a fair amount of interpretability (such as in linear regression) while also maintaining an adequate level of complexity (such as in machine learning).
 - Consisted of smooths and splines
     - smooths are functions constructed of many smaller (basis) functions that can take a wide variety of shapes, and ultimately serve as parameters for the model.